 Running time 99 minutes

-The director, Scott Derrickson is known both for being a committed Christian film-maker and making successful horror films (particularly 2005’s The Exorcism of Emilie Rose).
-With DESS (and presumably his upcoming Paradise Lost), Derrickson explores the failings of humanity from a less gory perspective.
+The director, Scott Derrickson is known both for being a committed Christian film-maker and making successful horror films (notably 2005’s The Exorcism of Emilie Rose).
+With DESS Derrickson explores the failings of humanity from a less gory perspective.
 A long-term fan of the original film, perhaps because of the possible readings of the alien as a form of Second Coming, he makes both an imaginative yet restrained plea for compassion.
 Unsurprisingly, his version suggests that the biggest threat facing the Earth is now environmental, but the main events and themes of the original are still recognizable in their new variations, enhanced by interestingly organic special effects.

 In short, a mysterious, massive swirling orb lands in New York and a humanoid form emerges.
 Jennifer Connelly’s Dr Helen Benson, an astrobiologist, makes first contact just moments before a jumpy soldier shoots the alien.
 An enormous, featureless robotic figure emerges from the orb’s luminescence; disabling the surrounding military machine and readying itself to crush Helen and everyone else from existence.
 Stayed by a gesture from the wounded alien, the robot remains motionless.